oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 Work Management
 ---------------

+.. _doc-activities-overview-tasks:

 Managing Tasks
 """"""""""""""

+.. start_include_tasks

 What Is a Task?
 ~~~~~~~~~~~~~~~

 Tasks are assignments that need to be accomplished by a user.
-Keeping track on tasks helps organize the work process and ensure that all the important work is done.
+Keeping track of tasks helps organize the work process and ensure that all the important work is done.

 'Create a regional sales report,' 'Compose an email to customer ABC,' 'Prepare everything required for marketing campaign A'—these are all examples of tasks that users can be assigned.